8 Top Tips to Help Teachers Unwind This Summer!

 1. Give yourself a couple of days to reflect and prepare:

 Let yourself stay in “teacher mode” for a few days.
 If you won’t be able to relax without making plans, notes, summaries, and budgets for the autumn term, do it!
 Spend a little time reflecting, wrapping things up, and making plans for September so you can relax knowing everything is ready to go.
-Pango has thousands of resources (including entire schemes of work for Maths, English, and Science) that will cut down your lesson-planning time so you can get on with your holiday.
+Pango has thousands of resources (including entire schemes of work for Maths, English, and Science) that will cut down your lesson-planning time so you can get on with your holiday.2.
+Ease into it:

 It’s tempting to jump into the summer holidays by doing all the things.
 You’re going away, visiting museums, going shopping, visiting family - it’s a lot!
 Why not start instead by having a few slow days?
 Have a lie-in, eat your breakfast slowly and watch TV in your pyjamas!
 Treat your first few days off as you would treat an easy Sunday; slow, relaxed, and savoured.